Maximum Linear Arrangement: exact algorithms for specific classes of graphs and approximation algorithms for wide classes of graphs: Conclusions

-In this article we have put forward a new property of maximum arrangements of graphs.
-In \cref{sec:new_property}, we have shown that the vertices of leaf-ended branchless paths cannot be thistle vertices in maximum arrangements (\polO), and that at most one of the internal vertices of bridge paths can be a thistle vertex in a maximum arrangement (\polOO).
+In \cref{sec:properties_max_arrs:new}, we have put forward new properties of maximum arrangements of graphs: we have shown that the vertices of antennas cannot be thistle vertices in maximum arrangements (\pathoptimizationO), and that at most one of the internal vertices of bridges can be a thistle vertex in a maximum arrangement (\pathoptimizationOO).
+In \alternation{} we have specified how the level values are distributed along the vertices of a branchless path and in \propagation{} we have shown that the level values of vertices in a branchless path can be expressed as a function of the level values of other vertices.
+Solving {\tt MaxLA} for graphs containing sufficiently long paths is now easier.